miguelmarimba22/Simple-initramfs/README.md

 ./build.sh all
 ```

-it will compile linux kernel, initramfs and generate iso file with grub
+it will compile linux kernel, initramfs, but do not generate a .iso file

 ```
 ./build.sh vmlinuz